-Note that the travel length in X axis is 8.65" and 5" in Y axis.
+Note that the travel length on X-axis is 8.65", 7" on Y-axis, and 5.38" on Z-axis.
 This actually determines how big a piece you can mill on this benchtop CNC machine.

 The weight of this mill is 40 lb., which means you can easily carry it around.

-The stepper drivers have a 4A peak current rating and the NEMA 23 stepper motors having a maximum holding torque of 136 oz.in.
+The stepper drivers have a 4A peak current rating, and the NEMA 23 stepper motors have a maximum holding torque of 136 oz.in.

 This mill uses lead screws for the drive, which is not ideal for backlash, but it will do fine for most tasks.

-In the hands of a good machinist, sherline mill can be used to make parts with a tolerance of 0.001".
+In the hands of a good machinist, the small CNC machine mill can be used to make parts with a tolerance of 0.001".

-The lubrication on this sherline mill is achieved through a mill oiler that sits in the corner of the mill saddle.
+The lubrication on this Sherline mini CNC mill is achieved through a mill oiler that sits in the corner of the mill saddle.
 This reservoir distributes lubricant to the X and Y leadscrews.

 The spindle on this mill can run between 70-2800 RPM speed.
 The speed can be controlled using the electronic controller knob on the headstock.

-If you don't have a milling vise, you can get the milling vise, Step block hold-down set and an end mill holder as a bundle which they call package A.
+If you don't have a milling vise, you can get the milling vise, a Step block hold-down set, and an end mill holder as a bundle which they call package A.

-A key aspect of Sherline in my opinion, is the customizability.
-Sherline sells all their products to have backwards compatibility.
+A key aspect of Sherline, in my opinion, is customizability.
+Sherline sells all their products to have backward compatibility.